AlvaKarlsson/portfolio1/README.md

 ![The form and the footer](https://user-images.githubusercontent.com/114992573/198264959-45411b46-4a57-432d-bd9b-476606825ebb.png)

 ## Testing
 - The website has been tested and works in various web browsers.
-The ones tested are: Google Chrome, Microsoft Edge and Mozarilla Firefox.
+The ones tested are: Google Chrome, Microsoft Edge and Mozilla Firefox.
-- The website is responsive and works on both mobile, pad and computer sizes.
-Tested via devtools device toolbar and on my own phone.
+- The website is responsive and works on both mobile, tablet and computer sizes.
+Tested via Devtools Device Toolbar and on my own phone.
 - All the navigation links work as they should.
 - The form works as planned and cannot submit before all the information that's asked for is in place.